suvambehera/capstone_bigcorp-employees/documentation.md

          GROUP BY d.dept_name;

    Q13.
-Sex ratio each department
+Sex ratio for each department

          SELECT d.dept_name, SUM(CASE
                              WHEN e.sex = 'M' THEN 1 ELSE 0 END) AS Male_Count, SUM(CASE